ibm-cloud-docs/activity-tracker/at_faq.md

 # FAQs
 {: #at_faq}

-Frequently asked questions about {{site.data.keyword.atracker_short}}.
+Frequently asked questions about {{site.data.keyword.at_short}}.
 {: shortdesc}

 ## What are the different ways to manage auditing events?
 {: #faq_0}
 {: faq}

-{{site.data.keyword.atracker_short}} offers 2 different ways to manage auditing events in an {{site.data.keyword.cloud_notm}} account.
-You can use {{site.data.keyword.atracker_short}} hosted event search, an IAM enabled service, to manage auditing events through instances that you provision in each {{site.data.keyword.cloud_notm}} region where you operate.
-Alternatively, you can use {{site.data.keyword.atracker_short}}, a platform service, to manage auditing events at the account-level by configuring targets and routes that define where auditing data is routed. {{site.data.keyword.atracker_short}} can only route events that are generated in [supported regions](/docs/activity-tracker?topic=activity-tracker-regions#regions-atracker).
-Other regions, where {{site.data.keyword.atracker_short}} is not available, continue to manage events by using {{site.data.keyword.atracker_short}} hosted event search.
+{{site.data.keyword.at_short}} offers 2 different ways to manage auditing events in an {{site.data.keyword.cloud_notm}} account.
+You can use {{site.data.keyword.at_short}} hosted event search, an IAM enabled service, to manage auditing events through instances that you provision in each {{site.data.keyword.cloud_notm}} region where you operate.
+Alternatively, you can use {{site.data.keyword.atracker_short}}, a platform service, to manage auditing events at the account-level by configuring targets and routes that define where auditing data is routed.

-{{site.data.keyword.atracker_short}} hosted event search routes location-based auditing events to an {{site.data.keyword.atracker_short}} instance in the region where they are generated and routes global auditing events to the {{site.data.keyword.atracker_short}} instance that is provisioned in Frankfurt.
+{{site.data.keyword.at_short}} hosted event search routes location-based auditing events to an {{site.data.keyword.at_short}} instance in the region where they are generated and routes global auditing events to the {{site.data.keyword.at_short}} instance that is provisioned in Frankfurt.

 {{site.data.keyword.atracker_short}} routes events based on the location that is specified in the `logSourceCRN` field included in the event.
 You can define a target, the resource where events are routed to, in any {{site.data.keyword.atracker_short}} supported region.
 However, the target resource can be located in any region where that type of target is supported, in the same account or in a different account.
 You can define rules to determine where auditing events are to be routed by configuring 1 or more routes in the account.
 You can define rules for managing global events and location-based events that are generated in regions where {{site.data.keyword.atracker_short}} is supported.

-## Where can I find the list of Cloud services that generate {{site.data.keyword.atracker_short}} events?
+## Where can I find the list of Cloud services that generate {{site.data.keyword.at_short}} events?
 {: #faq_1}
 {: faq}

-You can find information about the services that generate audit events and send those to {{site.data.keyword.atracker_short}} in the following documentation topic: [Cloud services](/docs/activity-tracker?topic=activity-tracker-cloud_services).
+You can find information about the services that generate audit events and send those to {{site.data.keyword.at_short}} in the following documentation topic: [Cloud services](/docs/activity-tracker?topic=activity-tracker-cloud_services).

 ## Where can I find the actions that a service generates?
 {: #faq_2}